TzufKishon/Voluntrope_Admin/README.md

 ## Technologies Used

-- **Programming Language**: The application is built using JavaScript and React for the frontend, and Node.js for the backend.
+- **Programming Language**: The application uses JavaScript and React for the front and Node.js for the back.
-- **Framework**: Next.js is used to build a server-rendered React application.
+- **Framework**: Next.js builds a server-rendered React application.
 - **Database**: MongoDB is used for its flexibility, scalability, and performance.
-- **Cloud Storage**: AWS S3 is used for storing images and documents.
+- **Cloud Storage**: AWS S3 for storing images and documents.
 - **Payment Processing**: Stripe is integrated for handling donations.
 - **Authentication**: Google Cloud is used for user registration and authentication.